lenspira/little-lemon/README.md

 > A course project app for a small restaurant, built with vanilla React.

+# Installation

+- Clone the project repository
+- Open the project folder in VSCode/other IDE
+- With the terminal open in the project directory, run "npm install"
+- Once complete, run "npm start"

 # Features

 - Home & Booking pages